 e) Coconut oil and cinnamon

 These two products contain antiviral properties.
-In the case your dog’s cough is as a result of a viral infection, coconut oil and cinnamon will help fight the pathogens.
+In the case your dog’s cough is a result of a viral infection, coconut oil and cinnamon will help fight the pathogens.
 You can administer small amounts of cinnamon in your dog’s food.

 You can choose to administer coconut oil by putting it in your pup’s food or even give him a spoonful of the oil.
 This is actually helpful in treating and nursing kennel dog cough.